dsalt/devilspie2/README.md

   `someprogram` will not report equality.

-The following commands are recognised by the Devilspie2 Lua interpreter:
+The following commands are recognised by the Devil's Pie 2 Lua interpreter:

 ### Debugging